sifisofakude/cmdapk/README.md

 - **Android NDK** (optional, only if you use C/C++ in your project)*
 - `adb` must be available in your `PATH`.
 	- Run `adb devices` to confirm it is set up correctly.
+- [sdkmanager](https://developer.android.com/studio#command-line-tools-only) must be available in your `PATH` to be able to download Android SDK/NDK automatically.

 ---